vitality-data-center/environmental_factors/README.md

 - industrie (kentalraming)
 - windturbines (2015)

-For pc4, indicator for noise level 1 is represented by dn_1, which is the ratio of the area of noise level 1 in the pc4 area.
+For pc4, indicator for noise level 1 is represented by the attribute 'dn_1', which is the ratio of the area of noise level 1 in the pc4 area.
 The same for other noise levels 2, 3, 4, 5, 6.
 For pc6, indicator for noise level 1 is represented by dn_1, which is the ratio of the area of noise level 1 in the buffer area of the pc6 centroid.
 The same for other noise levels 2, 3, 4, 5, 6.

 #### Landuse mix entropy (derived from Bestand Bodemgebruik)
-Land use classification:
+It is represented by the attribute 'landuse_idx', and is calcuated based on the following land use classification:
 - Group 1, residential, 20
 - Group 2, recreational 40, 41, 42, 43, 44, 50, 51, 60, 61, 62, 70, 71, 72, 73, 74, 75, 76, 77, 78, 80, 81, 82, 83
 - Group 3, other: 10, 11, 12, 21, 22, 23, 24, 30, 31, 32, 33, 34, 35